 - Third-degree theft charges are for theft of property valued between $500 and $75,000, theft of a firearm, vehicle, or controlled substance less than a kilogram, or a blank prescription pad, among others.
 If convicted, you may face up to 5 years of imprisonment.

 - Second-degree theft charges are reserved for property valued greater than $75,000, extortion, theft of a controlled substance greater than a kilogram, or human remains.
 If convicted of a second-degree crime, you may face up to 10 years in jail.

 Upgraded Theft Offenses

 Theft charges are very serious and that requires the defense of an experienced attorney.
+It is important to understand the difference between theft and robbery, which is a much more serious offense.
 If a weapon was involved in the theft, a crime can be upgraded to armed robbery.
 This can increase penalties tremendously.
 In addition, if the weapon used in an armed robbery was stolen, you could face even greater consequences.
 You may be facing years in prison and be subject to the No Early Release Act, requiring you to serve at least 85% of your sentence before you can be considered eligible for parole.

 Contact an experienced New Jersey criminal defense attorney

 Theft is a serious crime in New Jersey.
 Depending on the facts of the offense, your life and livelihood could be at stake.
 When facing such serious matters, it is important to have quality criminal defense on hand.
 If you are arrested, even for shoplifting, you need an effective law firm ready to step in, assess your case, and passionately fight for your future.
 Contact Rem Katcher Law Group today.